py-nonlinopt/ipyopt/README.md

 If `coinor-ipopt` does not link correctly, you might have to compile `ipopt` yourself.
-See the section [Build](#build) below or [.ci/Dockerfile](.ci/Dockerfile) on how this can be done on debian.
+See the section [Build](#build) below or [.ci/Dockerfile](.ci/Dockerfile) on how this can be done.

 ## Usage